 - Download a CSV copy of your report.

 - Move forward and backward between pages of data.

 In addition to features listed above, click the name of any metric to sort the data in ascending order (lowest values at the top).
 Click it again to sort it in descending order (highest values at the top).
 Please note that the options selected here only impact the data in the table and do not affect the chart.

-In this tutorial, we learned to access the Report Builder tool, create a Performance Report, and to visualize the data.
+In this tutorial, we learned to access Sortable's analyzable, create a Performance Report, and to visualize the data.
 We also used those options to help understand an unexpected trend.
-We hope you find the Report Builder useful, and continue to explore the available analytics to build the report of your dreams.
+We hope you find analyzable useful, and continue to explore the available analytics to build the report of your dreams.